 Is there a limit to how much I could receive?

-Does the grant cover open access fees?
+Does the support cover open access fees?

 No, unfortunately this isn't something currently offered by the platform.